tum-ens/urbs/doc/api.rst

   :param str filename: spreadsheet filename
   :return: urbs input dict

-  The spreadsheet must contain 6 sheets labelled 'Commodity', 'Process', 'Transmission', 'Storage', 'SupIm', and 'Demand'.
-It can contain a 7th sheet called 'Hacks'.
+  The spreadsheet must contain 7 sheets labelled 'Commodity', 'Process', 'Process-Commodity', 'Transmission', 'Storage', 'Demand' and 'SupIm'.
+  It can contain 2 additional sheets called 'Buy-Sell-Price' and 'Hacks'.
   If present, function :func:`add_hacks` is called by :func:`create_model` upon model creation.

   Refer to the `mimo-example.xlsx` file for exemplary documentation of the table contents and definitions of all attributes by selecting the column